 Penn State World Campus honors the GI Bill, Post-9/11 GI Bill, and Penn State is a Yellow Ribbon Program participant.
 We also accept several types of military tuition assistance benefits, including the Top-Up Program.

 We have a team of dedicated military admissions counselors ready to help our active duty, veteran, and military dependent applicants with the enrollment process.
 From your first phone call to registration for classes, we have a team ready to help you with your application and education benefits questions.
 Once you have enrolled in our program, we have a team of advisers ready to guide you as you pursue your degree.
 Please feel free to contact one of our admissions counselors or academic advisers today.

 Veterans may use GI Bill benefits to cover all or part of their educational expenses.
-If you are a student interested in using your GI Bill benefits, please visit or contact our admissions counselors or Renee Thornton-Roop or Elisa Van Cise in the Office of Veterans Programs.
+If you are a student interested in using your GI Bill benefits, please contact our admissions counselors Renee Thornton-Roop or Elisa Van Cise in the Office of Veterans Programs.
 We can help explain how to apply for your benefits, describe different financial programs, and discuss which benefit may be the best fit for you.
 To view the programs currently eligible for the GI Bill, view our list of online degrees and certificates.